Yaa-K/devops-learning-journey/linux/linux_notes.md

 `sudo -i` #gives you full root shell until you exit\
 `sudo apt` #advanced package tool.
 It's how you install,remove, update and manage software on Ubuntu\
 `sudo nmtui` #network manager's text interface.
 It is  also used to edit hostname\
-`uptime` #shows how longthe system has been running since last reboot.\
+`uptime` #shows how long the system has been running since last reboot.\
 `uptime-s` #shows you the exact date and time the system was started\
 `history` #Shows a list of commands you have run on the shell.
 If you want to run any of the commands in the list, you just type a bang(!) followed by the number.
 EG:!12\
 `env` #prints all environment variables\